w3f/polkadot-wiki/docs/learn/learn-inflation.md

 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} tokens idle with the current inflation model as the tokens get diluted over time.
-Economics and game theory suggest that setting an ideal inflation rate is essential for incentivizing the network participants as well as the growth of the network, and any deviation from it can have negative effects.
-Reducing the inflation rate could limit growth while increasing the inflation rate could break the incentive model of the token.
+Economics and game theory suggest that setting an ideal inflation rate is essential for incentivizing the network participants as well as the growth of the network, and any deviation from it can have adverse effects.
+Reducing the inflation rate could limit growth, while increasing the inflation rate could break the incentive model of the token.
 Hence, **token inflation rate is not a forever fixed value, and inflation can be updated in the future through [on-chain governance](./learn-polkadot-opengov.md)** based on thorough tokenomics research.

 ## Inflation Model